-The MySQL Server distribution includes several command-line tools for administrative purposes.
+The MySQL Server distribution includes several command-line tools for

 However, the included tools leave a lot to be desired – many common DBA tasks are more complicated to perform than necessary, others can’t be accomplished at all.